gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-instanced-drawing.md

 ];
 ```

-To draw use the shader program, setup the attribute,
+To draw first we use the shader program, then setup the attribute,
-then loop over the 5 instances, computing a new matrix
+and then loop over the 5 instances, computing a new matrix
 for each one, setting the matrix uniform and color
 and then drawing.